When I decided to buy the best fighting knife, I got flooded with too much information about fighting knives.

 The quality and sharpness of the blade’s metal always matter, nor the size of the blade.

-When it comes to shape, Most of the knives have a smooth edge or serrated edge.
+When it comes to shape, Most knives have a smooth edge or serrated edge.
 These two are the most common types out in the market.

-The serrated ones can act like a saw, and these are better in cutting rigid material or something which needs extra power.
+The serrated ones can act like a saw, and these knives are better at cutting rigid material or something which needs extra power.

 A smooth blade acts as a versatile blade because it comes in handy to cut many applications.